Gosha woman

 The Indian Encyclopaedia describes a Gosha or a Gosha woman as one who follows the Islamic law of concealing herself from the sight of men, except certain close relatives.
 It considers it a word derived from the Hindustani language, it is a synonym for women kept in purdah, used in southern India.

 Photographs

 The Supreme Court of India rejected a petition challenging the Madras High Court's dismissal of a petition on September 7, 2006, a few days prior to the Madurai Central by-election which sought seeking for issuance of writ of mandamus forbearing the Election Commission of India "from in any way publishing or releasing the photographs of the women particularly the Muslim Gosha women in the eligible voter's list in respect of all the Constituencies in the State of Tamil Nadu particularly for the ensuring bye-election to Madurai Central Assembly Constituency."
-The court observed that "electoral rolls with photographs cannot be opposed on the grounds that they hurt religious sentiments."

 Exemption from the Administrator of Lakshadweep Islands

 The Administrator of Lakshadweep Islands exempts Gosha women from submitting photographs for entry permits.
 The islands are a Union territory of India, they are a restricted area wherein Indian citizens "...not a native of these islands, shall have to obtain a permit in the Prescribed Form from the Competent authority, for entering into and residing in these islands.